-Great River State Trail is a 21.4 mile lightly trafficked point-to-point trail located near Onalaska, WI that features a river and is good for all skill levels.
+Great River State Trail is a 21.4 mile lightly trafficked point-to-point trail located near Onalaska, Wisconsin that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash